KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 The aim of this project is to explore the viability and success of deep learning in effect modelling at a fairly general level.
 As such, a multitude of different effects should be tested.

-While there is a huge range of commonly used effects, and an even larger range of different variations of these same effects with subtly different responses, most of them fit in to one of three groups.
+While there is a huge range of commonly used effects, and countless variations of these same effects with subtly different responses, most of them fit in to one of three groups.

 \begin{center}
 \begin{tabular}{ |c|c|c| }